BadiaValdes/docs/c#/beginning.md

 ### Operator overloading

-This type of functions allow us to change the behavior of normal operators like + or - in particular situations.
-Example, if you have a class of Box (length, width) you can change the behavior of + by doing:
+This type of function allows us to change the behavior of normal operators like + or - in particular situations.
+For example, if you have a class of Box (length, width) you can change the behavior of + by doing:

 ```c#
 public static Box operator +(Box box1, Box box2){